Banks in Hong Kong condemn violence, urge restoration of 'harmony'

 Beijing has reacted sharply and has accused foreign countries, including the United States, of fomenting unrest.
 China has also sent clear warning that forceful intervention is possible, with paramilitary forces holding drills in neighboring Shenzhen.

+Britain has said it is “extremely concerned” by reports that staff member Simon Cheng did not return to work on Aug.
+9. Cheng’s family said on Wednesday that they still did not know the location and reason for Simon’s detention.

+“We call on the public to continue with the concern for Simon, to help identify why and where he is detained; and to ensure that he will be released as soon as possible.”

-Reporting by Donny Kwok; Writing by Farah Master; Editing by Paul Tait
+Reporting by Donny Kwok; Writing by Farah Master; Editing by Paul Tait and Editing by Michael Perry